 Dermatology Outpatient Elective The goal of this course is to ground students in the fundamentals of dermatologic physical examination, diagnosis, and treatment.
 Students are expected to acquire the skills needed by a primary care physician or surgeon to evaluate dermatological problems independently.
 Through outpatient experiences at the West Haven VA Medical Center, the Adult and Pediatric Yale Primary Care Clinics, and possibly the Yale Health Center, students are exposed to a variety of primary and referral dermatology services that treat inflammatory and neoplastic skin diseases.
 Students are also exposed to dermatologic surgery and dermatopathology.
 Students participate in departmental Grand Rounds and educational conferences, and read and review assigned materials in preparation for a series of case discussions led by faculty.
 A formal presentation on a topic of the student's choice is required in the final week.
-One or two students every four weeks; a two-week tailored rotation is available.
+One or two students every four weeks; two-week and four-week tailored rotations are also available.
 Director: S. Imaeda